hans-jorg/efm32gg-stk3700-gcc-cmsis/X43-NAND-Flash/README.md

 * May be slowed by serial access

-One feature of Flash devices is that it is possible to change a bit 1 to a 0, but to change from 0 to 1, an erase operation is needed.
+> One feature of Flash devices is that it is possible to change a bit 1 to a 0, but to change from 0 to 1, an erase operation is needed.

-On NAND Flash, the erase operation must be done on a large chunk of bits.
+On NAND Flash, the erase operation must be done on a large chunk of bits, generally called block.

 Middleware
 ----------